opensearch-project/documentation-website/_dashboards/workspace/create-workspace.md

 ## Associating data sources with a workspace

 The **Associate data source** option is only visible when the multiple data sources feature is enabled.
 Before creating your workspace, you must connect it with at least one data source.
-If you have not set up your data sources, see the setup guide.
+If you have not set up your data sources, see [Data sources]({{site.url}}{{site.baseurl}}/dashboards/management/data-sources/).
 Once your sources are connected, you can link them to your new workspace.
 {: .warning}

 ### Associating OpenSearch data sources